totaljs/jComponent/readme.md

 Framework knows three types of HTML attributes:
 - `data-component="COMPONENT NAME"` - a component name
 - `data-component-path="PATH TO PROPERTY"` - mapping
-- `data-component-bind` - auto attach "change" event to input/select/textarea (only in component)
+- `data-component-bind` - auto attach "change" event for input/select/textarea (only in a component)

 ## Component methods/properties